Palmira, Valle del Cauca: Transportation

 Alfonso Bonilla Aragón International Airport, which serves Cali, is located in Palmira.

 The citizens' most common method of transportation is the motorcycle.
 There are many of these in the city and many operators ignore traffic laws so that cars on the street have to drive slow and carefully in order to avoid hitting them.

 In fact, the large numbers of motorcycles has become a new business since the past 5 years.
 Since there are a lot of motorcycles, their owners have started to offer transporting people from one place to other as if they were taxis.
 This caused a lot of friction between taxis and "mototaxis", as many people call them, because it has reduced the demand of people willing to pay for the cost of a taxi.
 Another method of transportation that is very common, but mostly used as attractive complement to the colonial architecture, are the white carriages which tourists can pay for to have a tour of the city.
 The city recently began municipal bus service under the name TUPAL that utilize natural gas powered buses.

 Education

-Palmira is also famous for having many colleges, this has led it to been called "The University City".
+Palmira is also famous for having many colleges, this has led it to be called "The University City".
 The following universities are located in Palmira.